 You can control which entities in your models cast shadows; you can also determine which ones are able to receive them.
 Case in point:

 Recently, I needed an image of a traffic light that appeared to be lit up.
-I searched the 3D Warehouse and found a nice one uploaded by Manager.
+I searched the 3D Warehouse and found a nice one uploaded by the Manager.
 It appears to have been modeled by Andy Glucker and made available for free on FormFonts.com.

 I used Styles to make a blue sky, set my Field of View to something wider than the default, dragged my modeling window into a long, wide rectangle, and aimed my camera up:

 The green light should be lit up, so I colored it bright, light green.
 The red and amber lights got painted darker to increase the contrast between them and the green one:

 To give it some definition and make it "pop" a little, I switched on shadows.
 There's a problem, though: lit-up faces shouldn't be able to receive shadows.

 Uncheck Receive Shadows to tell faces not to let shadows fall on them.

 No worries; I selected the green light, opened and expanded the Entity Info dialog box, and unchecked "Receive Shadows":